pbanj/Fet-1/README.md

 All holes are .3mm to help with keeping the price down.
 Also have some on order now to make sure they fit the v1 properly.
 I have a feeling you may have to cut the copper on the left which can be done without worry as it's all looped.
 You can cut both of the | and the cable will still function.
 I've also added a pad so you can cut the cable and attach it using wires.
+Panel is 6x3, and there are already edge rails and tooling holes.

 ![image](https://github.com/pbanj/Fet-1/raw/refs/heads/main/jangofet/jango-3D-top.png)
 ![image](https://github.com/pbanj/Fet-1/raw/refs/heads/main/jangofet/jangotop.png)